 MSU leads study exploring the viability of using indoor farming to grow leafy greens

-A multi-university team of horticulturists, engineers and agricultural economists led by MSU has received a four-year, $2.7 million grant from the USDA to study indoor production of leafy greens.
+A multi-university team of horticulturists, engineers and agricultural economists led by MSU is using a $2.7 million grant from the USDA to study indoor production of leafy greens.

-EAST LANSING, Mich. — A multi-university team of horticulturists, engineers and agricultural economists led by Michigan State University (MSU) has received a four-year, $2.7 million grant from the U.S. Department of Agriculture (USDA) to study indoor production of leafy greens.
+EAST LANSING, Mich. — A multi-university team of horticulturists, engineers and agricultural economists led by Michigan State University is using a $2.7 million grant from the U.S. Department of Agriculture (USDA) to study indoor production of leafy greens.

-Erik Runkle, a professor in the MSU Department of Horticulture, was awarded the grant by the USDA National Institute of Food and Agriculture’s Specialty Crop Research Initiative.
+Erik Runkle, a professor in the MSU Department of Horticulture, leads the project that is funded by USDA's Specialty Crop Research Initiative.
 Industry partners have matched funding, bringing the project total to $5.4 million.

 Leafy greens include commonly consumed vegetables such as lettuce and kale.
 Production challenges outdoors have led to interest in growing these specialty crops hydroponically in controlled environments, however there is little information on whether this is economically viable.